joakimk/pipeline/README.md

 Each commit shows up as it's own line, the newest at the top.
 Within each line boxes are shown for the different builds run on that revision.

-The names links to the `status_url` passed in when reporting builds.
+The build names are links to the `status_url` passed in when reporting builds.
 At barsoom we pass in a link to the jenkins build result console.
 This way we can easily get to any build result of any recent revision.

 ## API